Credit: Sulala Animal Rescue

 Our recognition of the visionary work of this organisation has led to our support as their sole ongoing funding organisation since June 2021.
 As the October 7 (2023) war broke out, we launched a global fundraiser for Sulala, and we continue to explore every possible avenue to help the animals of Gaza and the courageous and compassionate people who are trying to help them.

 Despite the extremely difficult and dangerous circumstances, this incredible team’s priority has always been to keep animals safe from harm and suffering, and to promote kindness and understanding for animals in the community.
+They run regular animal welfare education programs in schools and through the broader community.
+They have also worked extensively with the local government on solutions to help the many animals in need.

 Their vital work has changed attitudes towards animals and inspired younger generations of animal lovers — even now.
 During the war, children are rescuing animals and bringing them to Sulala’s founder, Saeed, so that he can do his best to help them.